jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Now that we've created all these badass users, how do we connect with them?

-Now that they've been empowered, badass users doesn't need hand-holding from an account rep, and they don't want to sit on hold waiting for your support team.
+Badass users doesn't need hand-holding from an account rep, and they don't want to sit on hold waiting for your support team.

 Instead, they want helpful resources they can refer to again and again.
+What is holding us back from adopting this approach?

+The fear, I think, is that self-service support will lead to a disconnect with our loving customers.
+Nothing could be further from the truth.

-OK, in adopting the Heavy Weight approach, I want you to repeat this mantra, each night before you go to bed:
+Ok (deep breath) I want you to repeat this mantra, preferably each night before you go to bed:

 ## The Best Support is No Support

 The best support is no support.

-The fear is that self-service support will lead to a disconnect with our loving customers.

-Nothing could be further from the truth.
+It's ok for them not to actually speak to us in the support inbox.

 ## the inbox is a terrible place to meet people.

-Too often, our customer's first experience with us is in support.
+Too often, the "connection" with our customers originates in the support inbox.

 And the support context is a terrible place to meet people!
 The customer is stressed, the support person has a queue out the door - it's a recipe for